John Brown University: Athletics

 The John Brown (JBU) athletic teams are called the Golden Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 1995–96 academic year; which they were a member on a previous stint from 1980–81 to 1982–83.
 The Golden Eagles previously competed in the Arkansas Intercollegiate Conference (AIC) from 1993–94 to 1994–95; and as an NAIA Independent from 1983–84 to 1992–93.

 JBU competes in 11 intercollegiate varsity sports: Men's sports include basketball, cross country, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, tennis, track & field and volleyball.

 Basketball

 On March 22, 2005, the JBU men's basketball team won the 2005 NAIA Division I National Championship.
 John Brown defeated Azusa Pacific University 65–55 at Municipal Auditorium in Kansas City, Missouri.
-Each year during the first home game, JBU basketball fans come armed with rolls...and rolls...of toilet paper, which they hurl onto the court after the first JBU basket of the season.
+Each year during the first home game, JBU basketball fans come armed with rolls of toilet paper, which they hurl onto the court after the first JBU basket of the season.
 This 34-year-old tradition brings in record crowds with approximately 2,000 rolls of toilet paper and lands JBU an automatic technical foul for the season.